Preocts/commented-configparser/README.md

 ---

-A custom ConfigParser class that preserves comments and option casing when writing loaded config out.
+A custom ConfigParser class that preserves comments and most formatting when writing loaded config out.

 This library gives you a custom class of the standard library's `configparser.ConfigParger` which will preserve the comments of a loaded config file when writing that file back out.

 ---